 How we teach Reading at Moorlands Primary School

 We ensure the key strategies of using the meaning, structure and visual representation of language are fundamental to our approach to reading.
-We prioritise learning through phonics in EYFS (Early Years Foundation Stage) and KS1 (Key Stage 1) through discrete phonics sessions using Letters and Sounds: Principles and Practice of High Quality Phonics as well as Jolly Phonics and Ruth Miskin Read Write Inc resources.
-Through a multisensory approach with Jolly Phonics the pupils are provided with a picture and an action to help them learn each different sound.
+We prioritise learning through phonics in EYFS (Early Years Foundation Stage) and KS1 (Key Stage 1) through discrete phonics sessions using Ruth Miskin Read Write Inc resources.
+Through a multisensory approach the pupils are provided with a picture, short phrase and an action to help them learn each different sound.
 This is an effective and interactive way for young learners to recall phonemes and carries forward some of the learning that has taken place in our feeder nurseries.
-Likewise the Ruth Miskin ditties provide a picture and short phrase to act as a memory aid.

-Letters and Sounds provides us with games and resources to support our teaching of phonics.
+Read, write inc provides us with resources to support our teaching of phonics.
 It aims to build pupils’ speaking and listening skills, as well as prepare pupils to learn to read, by developing their phonic knowledge and skills.
 It sets out a detailed programme for teaching phonic skills, with the aim of pupils becoming fluent readers by age seven.
 Children are given opportunities to apply these in context to reading and writing throughout the day.
 The school also draws on many online resources which engage the children with learning.

 To say the individual sounds that make up a word and blend them together to hear the whole word for reading e.g. s-a-t becomes sat.
 We say you blend to read and segment (see below) to spell.